A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 Different versions of a bun with a cross on the top have been around for centuries!
 We even find examples of this as far back as Ancient Egypt.
 (Of course this was a symbol for their religion and not Christianity as our hot cross buns are today.)

 Bread is an integral part of most cultures and food is at the centre of most holidays.
-So, it is no surprise we made a baked good to represent Easter!
+So, it is no surprise that many regions make food, specifically bread, to represent Easter!

 A woman using a piping bag to draw a white cross on bun dough.